 Harrisonburg Parks and Recreation will be hosting the Monster Mash Dash Kids Run!
 This is a new race at Smithland Road Soccer Complex where kids are encouraged to wear costumes while running!
 More information.

-If you are looking for something more formal and organized, Harrisonburg Downtown Renaissance will hold Halloween on the Square on Saturday, October 29 from 9:00am - 1:00pm.
+If you are looking for something more formal and organized, Harrisonburg Downtown Renaissance will hold the Skeleton Festival on Saturday, October 22 from 2:00pm - 9:00pm.
 More information.

 Also check out Tourism's calendar for more fall and Halloween events!

 Always keep in mind a few safety tips when trick‐or‐treating this Halloween:

 - Plan your route ahead of time - Trick-or-Treat in familiar neighborhoods.